adisazhar123/Esp8266-via-Encrypted-MQTT/aes-esp8266-webapp/README.md

 This app was originally generated on Thu Dec 13 2018 13:32:25 GMT+0700 (WIB) using Sails v1.0.2.

+This is the web app to control LED lights in ESP8266.

 <!-- Internally, Sails used [`sails-generate@1.15.28`](https://github.com/balderdashy/sails-generate/tree/v1.15.28/lib/core-generators/new). -->